|📅 Monthly Subscription

 …we don’t recommend that.

-There are other alternatives in which they can learn about money without having full access to your entire bank accounts.
+There are other alternatives where they can learn about money without full access to their bank accounts.

-8 Noteworthy Features of Cash App for Minors
+8 Noteworthy Features of Cash App for Kids

 Approved teen users will not have access to the following features: